fmager/real-time/m0_introduction/s0_intro_to_computing.md

 If you read the section on GPU programming, you will see there are no easy, one-size-fits-all, solutions.
 Thankfully, the guide has clear goals and limitations.
 To help you get familiar with new topics, we only need reasonable performance and for all the code to be runnable on most laptops.
-After all, it's not much fun playing around with things on someone else's computer.
 Most importantly, the setup process should be easy and not make you want to stress-eat the contents of your entire fridge when going through the installation process.
-As such the guide will mainly use Rust and the GPU API wgpu.
+As such the guide will mainly use [Rust](https://www.rust-lang.org/) and the GPU API [wgpu](https://wgpu.rs/).
 The guide will in all cases that do not require graphics output only concern itself with pure computation through wgpu, which makes setup quite a bit simpler. wgpu is an abstraction layer that runs whatever GPU API it finds best suitable on your system.
-Having exact control and the absolute best performance isn't as important for the guide as allowing as many people to participate and learn as possible.
+Having exact control and the absolute best performance isn't as important as allowing as many people to participate and learn as possible.
 After all, if it doesn't work on your laptop/desktop, you can't really play around and have fun with it!